PFunnell/PFunnell.github.io/_posts/2025-04-14-obsidian-linker.md

 ![Obsidian graph view](/assets/images/metisem2.png)

-^ This is a visualisation of my Obsidian vault after running the script — showing clusters of related notes linked by meaning, not keywords.
+^ This is a visualisation, using Obsidian's in-built graph, of my vault after running the script, showing clusters of related notes linked by meaning, not keywords, and coloured by tags from a short high-level tag list that can be easily adjusted.

 ![Chat focus view](/assets/images/GPTethics.png)

-^ And this is the first conversation I had on 9 Feb 2023, one of the more connected nodes.
+^ And this is the first conversation I had with ChatGPT on 9 Feb 2023, one of the more connected nodes.

 ---